Code-Institute-Submissions/Landfish744-Milestone_Project_2/README.md

 The site was deployed to github pages.
 The steps to deploy are :

+- Use terminal to git add .
+- Git commit the message that I want to show.
+- And push the commit to GitHub pages.
 - In github repository , navigate to the settings tab.
 - From the source section drop-down menu , select main branch.
 - Once the main branch has been selected , the page will automatically refresh with detailed ribbon display to indicate successful deployment.